g-ongenae/assert-or-boom/doc/or/orInternalServerError.md

 # orInternalServerError

-Throw a Boom.Internal Server Error if the previous assertions where false.
+Throw a Boom.Internal Server Error if the previous assertions were false.

 ## Skeleton